ibm-cloud-docs/containers/storage-block-vpc.md

     `volumeBindingMode`
     :   Choose if you want to delay the creation of the {{site.data.keyword.block_storage_is_short}} instance until the first pod that uses this storage is ready to be scheduled.
 To delay the creation, enter `WaitForFirstConsumer`.
 To create the instance when you create the PVC, enter `Immediate`.

-    Example storage class selection:
+    Second-generation example:

-    If you provision a 9.6TB PVC using the `ibmc-vpc-block-5iops-tier` storage class, the maximum IOPS is 48,000 and the maximum throughput is 6144 Mbps.
-However, with the `ibmc-vpc-block-sdp-max-bandwidth` storage class, the maximum IOPS is 64,000 and maximum throughput is 8192 Mbps.
+    If you provision a 9.6TB PVC using the first-generation `ibmc-vpc-block-5iops-tier` storage class, the maximum IOPS is 48,000 and the maximum throughput is 6144 Mbps.
+However, with the second-generation `ibmc-vpc-block-sdp-max-bandwidth` storage class, the maximum IOPS is 64,000 and maximum throughput is 8192 Mbps.

     ```yaml
     apiVersion: storage.k8s.io/v1